 - Add a layer of pizza sauce to the centre, leaving the outside rim for the pizza crust.
 Add all your toppings, except for the mozzarella and pesto

-- Put in the oven for 12 - 15 minutes until the base has browned and looks cookedAdd the mozzarella and put back in the oven for a further 4-5 minutes until the cheese has meltedRemove from oven and to serve dollop over some fresh Basil Pesto, and enjoy your easy peasy Protein Pizza!
+- Put in the oven for 12 - 15 minutes until the base has browned and looks cookedAdd the mozzarella and put back in the oven for a further 4-5 minutes until the cheese has meltedRemove from oven and to serve with a dollop of fresh Basil Pesto, and enjoy your easy peasy Protein Pizza!